wulffern/aic2023/lectures/l08_pll.md

 ### Imagine a world

-> "I have a customer that needs an accurate clock to count seconds".
-Some manager that talked to a customer, but don't understand details.
+> "I have a customer that needs an accurate clock to count seconds". -- Some manager that talked to a customer, but don't understand details.

 As a designer, I might latch on to the word "accurate clock", and translate into "most accurate clock in the world", then I'd google up on atomic clocks, like
-[Rubidium standard](https://en.wikipedia.org/wiki/Rubidium_standard) that I know is based on the hyperfine transition of electrons in rubidium-87.
+[Rubidium standard](https://en.wikipedia.org/wiki/Rubidium_standard) that I know is based on the hyperfine transition of electrons between two energy levels in rubidium-87.

 I know from quantum mechanics that the hyperfine transition between two energy levels will produce an precise frequency, as the frequency of the photons transmitted is defined by $E = \hbar \omega = h f$.